How I Can Help

 Very involved!
 I meet regularly with parents to review progress and challenges, teach strategies for supporting practice at home, address accommodation patterns, coordinate on exposure plans, and troubleshoot barriers to progress.
 The exact format varies by age—parents of younger kids typically join portions of sessions, while teens may prefer more independence with periodic parent check-ins.

 Reach out today for a free consultation.
-Let's talk about your family's challenges and how evidence-based treatment can help your child overcome anxiety or OCD.
+Let's talk about your challenges and how evidence-based treatment can help you or your child overcome anxiety or OCD.